PSD2 and EU Open Banking: SCA, API Obligations, and TPP Licensing

 Correct: Begin PSD3/PSR gap analysis now

-Map capabilities against PSD3/PSR: implement VoP, enhance transaction monitoring (device intelligence, behavioral analytics, malware detection), update fraud liability processes, and ensure SCA accessibility for disabled and elderly users. [src3, src4]
+Map capabilities against PSD3/PSR: implement VoP (now mandatory for all currencies, not just euro instant), enhance transaction monitoring (device intelligence, behavioral analytics, malware detection), update APP/impersonation fraud-liability processes, plan the e-money-to-payment-institution license migration, and ensure SCA accessibility beyond smartphones for disabled and elderly users.
+Treat 2026 as the preparation year — firms that wait for OJ publication will be behind. [src8, src9]

 Counter-Arguments